ManiaExchange/GeryKnockout/docs/user-guide.md

 The command to use is [/ko lives (*login* | *) [[+ | -]*lives*]](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-lives-login------lives).
 The number of lives may be relative (by using a + or - sign in front of the number) or absolute.

 ### Rounds per track
 If you want to play several rounds per track in Rounds, set the number of rounds as the point limit.
-The plugin overrides the current points partition with a custom one where each finisher gets 1 point.
+The plugin overrides the current points partition with a custom one where surviving players receive 1 point and knocked out players receive 0.

 Note: it is recommended to disable tiebreakers and use 1 life for each player to avoid unwanted side effects.